-2020 has been a weird year so far.
+2020 and 2021 have been weird years.
 Viral pandemics, quarantines, fires, hurricanes, political feuding, home/online schooling, racial injustice, the rise of new variants, everything shortages, and whatever 2021 wants to throw at us with the time remaining.
 That’s way too much stress piled on at once for even the calmest, most relaxed, and well-adjusted.
-The rest of us may be struggling.
+We're all struggling a bit, but there is hope.
 Here are a few ways to deal with stress.

 Know it Will Get Better

 This isn’t the way life will always be.
 Yes, it feels like forever, or like there’s just another crazy thing around the corner, but that is the way people felt during previous world wars, the Depression, and previous pandemics too.
-2020 probably still has a few surprises in store for us, but time will bring us better days.
+2021 may still has a few surprises in store for us, but time will bring us better days.
 You need to know that, feel it, and expect them.
 This is important to your mental health.
 Things will get better.

 Get a Massage

-Social distancing and masks have made it hard for many of us to experience human touch.
-You can still get a massage, as long as your massage therapists are following safety guidelines.
+Delta brought back some social distancing and masks so we are craving human touch and connection.
+Go get a massage.
 Massages reduce tension, stress, and anxiety.
 They improve flexibility, circulation, and skin tone.
 They also aid the lymphatic system, which is a vital part of the immune system.

 Tea it Up